igorracca/ZSSN/README.md

 # ZSSN

 The world as we know it has fallen into an apocalyptic scenario.
 A laboratory-made virus is transforming human beings and animals into zombies, hungry for fresh flesh.
 You, as a zombie resistance member (and the last survivor who knows how to code), was designated to develop a system to share resources between non-infected humans.

 You, as a zombie resistance member (and the last survivor who knows how to code), was designated to develop a system to share resources between non-infected humans.

 ## Requirements

-Add survivors to the database
+- Add survivors to the database

 A survivor must have a name, age, gender and last location (latitude, longitude).

 A survivor also has an inventory of resources of their own property (which you need to declare when upon the registration of the survivor).

--Update survivor location
+- Update survivor location

 A survivor must have the ability to update their last location, storing the new latitude/longitude pair in the base (no need to track locations, just replacing the previous one is enough).

--Flag survivor as infected
+- Flag survivor as infected

 In a chaotic situation like that, it's inevitable that a survivor may get contaminated by the virus.
 When this happens, we need to flag the survivor as infected.